 Large, colorful, completely improvised, totally optimistic abstract mural by Maya Huyak.

 “That’s Gneiss,” – An abstract colorful interpretation of the geologic makeup of Main Street and its buildings created by berkshire artist, Melissa Matsuki Lillie.

 Back of Mohawk Theater

 Marta Gil and Estibaliz Vera from Vitoria, Spain are part of a cooperative of mural artists that contributed in naming their city the “painted city”.
-With this optimistic mural about change, they have shared their talent with all of us during the month of June.
+With this optimistic mural about change, they created the first of DownStreet Art’s murals in June, 2012.